strongloop/node-foreman/README.md

 If you want to call your upstart job something other than foreman, use `-a <JOBNAME>` and manage your jobs with `sudo start <JOBNAME>`.

-## Scalability
+## Proxy Servers

+Node.js processes are supposed to be stateless.
-Node.js applications scale by creating multiple processes that either share a socket, or sit behind a load balancer.
+Application scale by starting multiple processes that either share a socket, or sit behind a load balancer.
 Node Foreman can help you test the parallel capabilities of your application by spawning multiple processes behind a round-robin proxy automatically.